 Notice of meetings shall be provided by circulating the agenda to each member not less than five (5) business days prior to the meeting.
-Special meetings may be called without notice by the Chair, CAO or by the Fire Chief or the Deputy Fire Chief at the Request of the Fire Chief.
+Special meetings may be called with 24 hours notice by the Chair, Newmarket or Aurora CAO or by the Fire Chief or the Deputy Fire Chiefs at the Request of the Fire Chief.

-Meetings conducted by the Committee shall be open to the public, subject to the following, and notice of them shall be published in the manner that the Committee determines.
+Meetings conducted by the Committee shall be open to the public, subject to the following, and notice of a meeting that is closed to the public shall be provided on the agenda.

-The Committee may exclude the public from all or part of a meeting or hearing where a matter to be considered includes:
+The Committee may exclude the public from all or part of a meeting where a matter to be considered includes: